 The keystone theory on message credibility is that people focus on informational cues.
-The informational cues include keywords signaling ideology and emotion, or characteristics of a webpage interface.
-A logical and official style of narration can significantly increase the credibility of the message.20 An cue signaling professionalism in the message can also increase the credibility of that message.21

-Message credibility also matters in terms of affecting people's emotions using narrative tactics to persuade receivers.
-According to Igartua and Cheng (2009), people's fascination about information with strong emotions is a socio-cognitive effect and has little to do with the underlying realities on which the stories are written.22 This provides an important insight for the study of political rumors: political rumors can use sensational cues to arouse affective responses from the receivers and improve its credibility independent of the fabricated stories.
+A logical and official style of narration can increase the credibility of the message.
+Similarly, a cue signaling professionalism can also increase the credibility.
+Narrative tactics affecting people's emotions can persuade receivers about the message credibility as well.
+People's attention to emotionally provocative information is a socio-cognitive effect and has little to do with the stories' underlying realities.
+This finding provides an important insight for the study of political rumors: such rumors use sensational cues to arouse emotional responses from receivers and improve their credibility independent of the fabricated stories.